 You might also feel pain or discomfort when urinating, an urgent and/or frequent need to urinate, trouble urinating with a poor or patchy flow, dribbling after going and a feeling that the bladder isn’t empty.

 If you also have a fever – especially patients with catheters – seek medical assistance immediately because this may be a sign of the infection reaching the kidneys.
 Other symptoms include general weakness, nausea and vomiting, fever and confusion.

-Somerset Urology Associates are specialists, highly experienced in dealing with UTIs of all types and in all ages.
+Somerset Urology are specialists, highly experienced in dealing with UTIs of all types and in all ages.